 Your browser sent a request that this server could not understand.

-You don't necessarily need Ajax for this.
-Just an <a> link is enough if you set the content-disposition to attachment in the server side code.
+in the server side code.
 This way the parent page will just stay open, if that was your major concern (why would you unnecessarily have chosen Ajax for this otherwise?).
 Besides, there is no way to handle this nicely acynchronously.
 PDF is not character data.
 It's binary data.
-You can't do stuff like $(element).load().
-You want to use completely new request for this.
-For that <a href='pdfservlet/filename.pdf'>pdf</a> is perfectly suitable.
+You can't do stuff like $(element).load()

 To assist you more with the server side code, you'll need to tell more about the language used and post an excerpt of the code attempts.

-Babylock Needle Bar Thread Guide Complete Unit
+BalusCBalusCBabylock Needle Bar Thread Guide Complete Unit

 Here is how I got this working